But what are the advantages of travelling by train?

 3. Travelling by travel is comfortable

-Forget being scrunched up in an airplane seat waiting for that ‘Fasten Seat Belt’ light to be turned off.
+Wave goodbye to being scrunched up in an airplane seat waiting for that ‘Fasten Seat Belt’ light to be turned off.
 Say hello to stretching your legs and walking around at will.

 4. You can wave farewell to airline security queues